rcolomina/emacs_configuration/README.md

 # About this

-This is a project dedicated to emacs configuration files.
-These are tricks on its configuration to improve emacs productivity.
+This is a project dedicated to emacs configuration files to help on its configuration in order to improve your productivity.

+The main improvements are related to setup better colours for the back/fore grounds, adding more space to your working area.

 # Cosmetic Changes